smu4242/Microphone-Visualizer/README.md

 1) Close obs.
 Then start obs with --enable-media-stream.
 Checkout the file obs_with_browser_media_support.cmd for windows.
 You might need to adjust the path to make it work.

-2) To get it running in obs studio (streamlabs did not work for me due to not picking up the mic at all), add a new "browser source" and point it to the link above.
+2) To get it running in obs studio (streamlabs did not work for me due to not picking up the mic at all), add a new "browser source" and point it to this url: https://smu4242.github.io/Microphone-Visualizer/
 Avoid changing the "transform", as that may make it look ugly.
 Instead, use the "properties" of the browser source and give it a proper width and height.